Robust cycloid crossover driven by anisotropy in the skyrmion host GaV$_\mathbf{4}$S$_\mathbf{8}$: Introduction

 Another anomalous dynamic signature arises when highly coherent spin textures are subjected to a harmonic magnetic field and the periodic magnetic response curve, $M(t)$, exhibits strong anharmonicity.
-Due to its relation to spatial symmetry breaking, the leading odd harmonic of the ac magnetic response (\cpxm3), has been used phenomenologically to probe the character of phase transitions, namely ferromagnetic (FM), spin glass, and antiferromagnetic \cite{suz77,fuj81,bal13}.
-At very low frequencies, $\alt 10$ Hz, \cpxm3 reflects the dynamics of magnetic domains, as pointed out and thoroughly explored by Mito and coworkers \cite{mit09,mit12,mit15,tsu16b,tsu18}; Motivated by the description of magnetization processes for small amplitude fields by Rayleigh \cite{ray87}, where the domain wall displacement under an harmonic force could be described by in-phase, out-of-phase, and odd harmonic components, they established a diagnostic approach that characterizes domain dynamics into five types \cite{mit15}.
-The latter two components reflect the irreversible Barkhausen jumps as domain walls overcome energy barriers in an ac process.
-By expanding the usual treatment of a domain wall in terms of a damped harmonic oscillator \cite{bal03}, the anharmonic spring model was applied to account for nonlinear contributions to the response.
-Thus, ac hysteresis loops, categorized into types 1--5, note the increasing dominance of the nonlinear contribution to the total magnetization dynamics \cite{mit15}.
-In the case of a crystalline material lacking an inversion center, the DMI induces anisotropy over the entire crystal.
-As a result, the enhanced thermodynamic rigidity of the structure \cite{tog16} leads to large amplitude contributions from \cpxm3 and the magnetic loss, the character of which depends on the spin configuration.
+Due to its relation to spatial symmetry breaking, the leading odd harmonic of the ac magnetic response (\cpxm3), has been used phenomenologically to probe the character of phase transitions, namely ferromagnetic (FM), spin glass, and antiferromagnetic transitions \cite{suz77,fuj81,bal13}.
+At very low frequencies, $\alt 10$ Hz, \cpxm3 reflects the dynamics of magnetic domains, as pointed out and thoroughly explored by Mito and coworkers \cite{mit09,mit12,mit15,tsu16b,tsu18}.
+Motivated by the description of magnetization processes for small amplitude fields by Rayleigh \cite{ray87}, where the domain wall displacement under a harmonic force could be described by in-phase, out-of-phase, and odd harmonic components, they established a diagnostic approach that characterizes domain dynamics into five types \cite{mit15}.
+Here, the latter two components reflect the irreversible Barkhausen jumps as domain walls overcome energy barriers in an ac process.

+By expanding the usual treatment of a magnetic domain wall in terms of a driven damped harmonic oscillator \cite{bal03}, the anharmonic spring model was applied to account for nonlinear contributions to the response \cite{mit15}:

+where $\gamma$ is the damping parameter, $\omega_0 = (k/m)^{1/2}$ is the (undamped) natural frequency for a domain wall with effective mass, $m$, attached to a spring with spring constant, $k$, and $\eta$ controls the nonlinear term representing variations in spring stiffness depending on the amplitude of displacement.
+Replacing $x$ with the magnetic response (i.e. the deviation from the equilibrium magnetic state) and the righthand side with an oscillating magnetic field, Eq.{} \ref{eqn:Duffing} describes the shape of an ac hysteresis loop.
+On the lefthand side, the first term is connected to the domain wall inertia, the damping term to any magnetic dissipation, and the third term to stiffness arising from anisotropy and pinning effects.
+The fourth term, $\eta x^3$, crucially accounts for the \cpxm3 component of the ac magnetic response.